Naomi Uemura: Denali winter ascent

-Uemura then prepared to climb Denali again solo in winter; however, for people unfamiliar with Alaskan climbing, the difficulty of a winter ascent can often be misjudged.
+Naomi Uemura then prepared to climb Denali again solo in winter; however, for people unfamiliar with Alaskan climbing, the difficulty of a winter ascent can often be misjudged.
 Nobody had successfully climbed any large Alaskan peak in winter until 1967 when Gregg Blomberg organized an expedition that got to the top of Denali (Blomberg himself did not summit).
-This team lost one member and nearly lost the remaining members in a storm on the way down.
-Team member Art Davidson's book, Minus 148, recounts the events of the climb and was named after the storm that jeopardized the team.
+One member of their team died, and the rest of the remaining members of the team were nearly also lost in a storm on the way down.
+Team member Art Davidson's book, Minus 148, recounts the events of the climb.

 There is a high degree of danger with glacier travel, and even short treks across the ice are considered hazardous.
 For example, glaciers are often broken with cracks, called crevasses, that are often covered with snow and not visible.
 Due to these occurrences as well as other underlying factors, an ascent is both very difficult and very dangerous to attempt without a team.

 Uemura had developed a "self-rescue" device which consisted of bamboo poles tied over his shoulders.
 The poles would span any crevasse into which he fell and allow him to pull himself out.
 He planned a very light run, with only a 40 lb pack plus sled.
 He kept his gear light by planning to sleep in snow caves and therefore freeing himself from needing to carry a tent.
 He also skimped on fuel and planned to eat cold food.

-He began his climb in early February 1984 and reached the summit on February 12.
+He began his climb in early February 1984, and reached the summit on February 12, 1984.
 Sometime later, climbers would find the Japanese flag that he left at the summit.